connorpheraty/fetch_rewards_takehome_ch/4_email_to_business_stakeholder/stakeholder_email.md

 we should separate these environments to ensure that only production data is accessible to our analysts.

 #### Performance and Scaling Concerns:
+(I'm kind of shoe-horning this in here, but it was in the rubric)

 Given that Snowflake is a cloud-based data warehouse, we don't need to worry about provisioning servers and scaling up/down infrastructure.
 However, in order to optimize costs, we should be mindful of data warehouse usage and query efficiency